-▶ Download the eBike Flow smartphone app from the Google Play Store free of charge.
+- Download the eBike Connect smartphone app from the Google Play Store free of charge.

-6.5.18.2 Connecting the on-board computer with the smartphone
+- 6.5.18.2 Connecting the on-board with the smartphone

-- ✓ The BOSCH eBike Flow app is downloaded onto the smartphone.

-- ✓ The drive system is switched on.

-- ✓ The pedelec is stationary.

 - 1 Launch app.

-- 2 Select the <My eBike> tab in the app.
+- 2 Select <My eBike> tab.

-- 3 Select the <Add new eBike device> tab in the app.
+- 3 Select <Add new eBike device> tab.

+- 4 Add Kiox.

-- 4 Press the On-Off button on the pedelec for longer than 3 seconds.
+- 5 Press riding light button for 5 seconds.

-- ⇒ The top bar on the control panel battery level indicator flashes blue.

 - ⇒ The on-board computer will switch the Bluetooth® Low Energy connection on and change to pairing mode.

-- 5 Release the On-Off button.

-- 6 Accept the connection prompt in the app.
+- 6 Follow the instructions on the display.

-- 7 Follow the instructions on the display. - ⇒ The user data will be synchronised once the pairing process is complete.
+- ⇒ The user data will be synchronised once the pairing process is complete.

-6.5.18.3 Update software
+6.5.18.3 Update pedelec software